Suite 3, Ground Floor, The Gateway,

 Symptoms of whiplash include neck pain, headaches, muscle spasm, arm pain, pins and needles or numbness.

-Early management of these injuries is vital to prevent long-term neck pain and dysfunction that occurs in the muscles.
-Your musculoskeletal or sports physiotherapist can assess and treat your neck; guiding you through a full rehabilitation programme.
-Your treatment may involve soft tissue techniques, joint mobilisations, strengthening of the deep neck muscles, taping and ergonomic advice.
+Early intervention of these injuries is vital to prevent long-term neck pain and dysfunction that occurs in the muscles.
+Your musculoskeletal or sports physiotherapist can assess and treat your neck, guiding you step-by-step through a full rehabilitation programme.
+Treatment may include soft tissue techniques, joint mobilisations, strengthening of the deep neck muscles, taping and ergonomic advice.

 An acute wry neck is a sudden onset of neck pain that restricts neck range of movement and the neck often feels “stuck” in a position due to neck muscle spasms.
-An acute wry neck may occur in children and can be distressing as it is stiff and painful.
+An acute wry neck may occur in children and can be distressing as the stiffness is often quite painful.

-An acute onset of a wry neck is generally related to the facet joints of the cervical spine.
-Symptoms include sudden onset of pain, pain on one side that doesn’t radiate past the shoulder, fixed neck position (generally away from the painful side).
+A wry neck is generally related to the facet joints of the cervical spine.
+Typical symptoms include sudden pain, pain on one side that doesn’t radiate past the shoulder, fixed neck position (generally away from the painful side).

-Wry necks do resolve however, musculoskeletal physiotherapy management can alleviate the discomfort and may decrease the period of time that you are experiencing your discomfort and neck range restriction.
+Wry necks do resolve over time.
+However, musculoskeletal physiotherapy management can alleviate the discomfort and may decrease the period of time that you are experiencing your discomfort and neck range restriction.
 Your physiotherapist will also address the cause of your neck pain such as posture, neck muscle weakness, thoracic spine dysfunction and shoulder girdle weakness.

 Principal Physiotherapist - APAM